adstriegel/cse20289-fa24/hw/hw03/README.md

 There are several examples of the data placed in the `ex-data` sub-directory in the class repository for `hw03`.
 For the purposes of this effort, the relevant fields are as follows:

 * `timestamp`: The time at which the test was run.
 Note that the data is not sorted by time in the JSON.
 Also, you may effectively ignore the timezone information and only work with the year, month, and date as specified.
+Each of the fields will follow roughly the following example format: `2024-05-01T00:10:34-04:00`
-* `interface`: The interface on which the test was run, generally having one of two values: `eth0` for a wired (Ethernet) test and `wlan0` for the WiFi interface.
+* `interface`: The interface on which the test was run, generally having one of two values:
+   * `eth0` for a wired (Ethernet) interface
+   * `wlan0` for the WiFi interface.
 * `type`: The type of test.
 For this homework, we will want to only consider `iperf` tests.
 * `direction`: There are two different values, `downlink` and `uplink`.
 For the purpose of this assignment, we will focus on only the downlink.
 * `tput_mbps`: The measured throughput (speed) of the link in megabits per second.